From chic clothes to shoes, accessories, and jewellery, we’re sending a salute to top Singaporean talents in the fashion scene

 MAX.
 TAN, available at Threadbare & Squirrel, Eggthree Erskine Road and East Coast, and Isetan Scotts.

-Stolen’s debut at Singapore Fashion Week (SGFW) last year enthralled us all.
+We’re still enthralled by Stolen’s debut at Singapore Fashion Week in 2016.
 Bucking the tradition of a typical runway show, founder Elyn Wong’s showcase was a performance art spectacle, with models switching between standing stock-still, and sprawling on chairs.
 The enchanting show was equally matched with breathtaking designs of neutrals and soft draping juxtaposed with architectural pleats.
-While Elyn’s creations have evolved with new collections, they continue to feature Stolen’s signature sensual exposed backs.
+The designs have evolved over time, but they continue to be inspired by Elyn’s love for architecture and structure.